Anti-Microbial Fabric Finishes: How Silver and Copper Fight Bacteria

 - 99.9% reduction within 2 hours of contact

-Antimicrobial fabric finishes use silver nanoparticles and copper ions to kill bacteria on contact by disrupting cell membrane function and interfering with bacterial enzyme systems — a mechanism that reduces bacterial load by 99.9% and remains effective through 50–100 wash cycles.
-These metal-based finishes are permanently bound to fabric fibers during manufacturing, providing long-lasting antimicrobial protection without skin irritation risks.
-Both silver and copper are EPA-registered antimicrobial agents, and their inorganic nature means they cannot be absorbed through skin — unlike some organic antimicrobial alternatives.
+Antimicrobial fabric finishes use silver nanoparticles and copper ions to kill bacteria on contact by disrupting cell membrane function and interfering with bacterial enzyme systems.
+These metal-based finishes achieve a 99.9% bacterial reduction and remain effective through 50–100 wash cycles.
+Silver and copper are permanently bonded to fabric fibers during manufacturing, providing long-lasting antimicrobial protection without skin irritation risks.
+Both metals are EPA-registered antimicrobial agents with established safety profiles spanning decades of use in medical textiles, sportswear, and consumer goods.

 The key distinction lies in permanence: antimicrobial finishes are chemically bonded to the fiber during manufacturing, meaning the protection lasts the lifetime of the garment — not just until the next wash, as with some topical treatments.